tfiers/tomasfiers.net/content/posts/probabilistic-python.md

   (Symbolically: $p(a|b) = \frac{p(a,b)}{p(b)}$)
 - Find the most likely set of data for this distribution, i.e. calculate the mode, $\text{arg max}\ p(a,b)$.
 (This can be used in Bayesian learning of a parametric model.
-The probability distribution in question is then a probability distribution over parameters.
+The distribution in question is then a joint probability distribution over model parameters and data variables.
 You can then answer: given the data, what are the most likely parameters of the model?)

 We have to resort to _approximate_ inference when we do not have closed, analytical formulas for the above calculations.
 Apparently this is often the